Wouldn’t it be great if you could just add a new page to your WordPress website, and the following took place … all from your post URL:

 Permalinks – Optional Settings

-If you need to set up custom permalinks for your tag and category archive pages you can do this in this section.
+If you need to set up custom permalinks for your tag and category archive page URLs here is where you would do this.

-You can change the ‘base’ tag or category for your URLs using the following structure:
+You can change the ‘base’ tag or category URLs using the following structure:

 - domain.com/category_base/category_name